fossabot/pocketrat/README.md

 A `gopher.index` file consists of multiple lines with two tab-separated fields: the file name and the text to associate with that entry.
 An entry with no file name will be sent as an informational message.
-PocketRat will attempt to infer the type of the entry will be inferred from the file name; unrecognized file types will be assumed to be binary.
+PocketRat will attempt to infer the type of the entry from the file name; unrecognized file types will be assumed to be binary.

 ##### Example `gopher.index`
 ```